-At the 2019 General Meeting, we will request your approval of the total remuneration amount to be awarded to the Board of Directors for the period until the following General Meeting, and the maximum aggregate remuneration awarded to the Executive Board for the 2020 business year.
+At the 2020 General Meeting, we will request your approval of the total remuneration amount to be awarded to the Board of Directors for the period until the following General Meeting, and the maximum aggregate remuneration awarded to the Group Executive Board for the 2021 business year.
 Additionally, you will have the opportunity to express your opinion on this Remuneration Report in a consultative vote.
-You will see in the report that the remuneration awarded to the Board of Directors for the compensation period ending with the 2019 General Meeting and the remuneration awarded to the Group Executive Board in 2018 are within the limits approved at the 2018 General Meeting and 2017 General Meeting respectively.
+You will see in the report that the remuneration awarded to the Board of Directors for the compensation period ending with the 2020 General Meeting and the remuneration awarded to the Group Executive Board in 2019 are within the limits approved at the 2019 General Meeting and 2018 General Meeting respectively.

 Looking ahead, we will continue to assess and review our compensation programmes to ensure that they are still fulfilling their purpose in the evolving context in which the company operates.
 We will pursue an open and regular dialogue with our shareholders as we continue to enhance the compensation system.
-We are confident that this report includes all relevant information and that our remuneration system rewards performance in a balanced and sustainable manner and aligns well with shareholders' interests.
+In our view, this report contains all relevant information.
+We are confident that our remuneration system rewards performance in a balanced and sustainable manner and aligns well with shareholders' interests.